Melissa Campbell

 Class of 2021 and 2023

-Now a Paralegal and newly qualified Solicitor, Melissa began her career journey by studying Law LLB at the University.
-Through the programme, Melissa gained confidence as well as a host of other skills that have proven to be essential in her career.
+Now a Paralegal and newly qualified Solicitor at the University of Derby, Melissa began her law journey by studying Law LLB at the University.
+During her course, Melissa gained confidence as well as a host of other skills that have proven to be essential for her career.

-Having enjoyed her Undergraduate degree so much Melissa decided to return for her Postgraduate Diploma in Legal Practice and Master of Law in Legal Practice, successfully achieving a distinction in both programmes.
+Melissa enjoyed her Undergraduate degree so much that she decided to return for her Postgraduate Diploma in Legal Practice and Master of Laws in Legal Practice, achieving a distinction in both courses.

 Overcoming challenges

 Before beginning her studies, Melissa found the idea of practical exams challenging.
-However, the law modules entailed many moots, negotiations and interviews which provided opportunities to develop a broad skill set.
-Because of this, Melissa notes she had to confront her nerves and discovered that through careful preparation, she had all the tools needed to excel.
+However, the law modules entailed many moots, negotiations and interviews which provided opportunities to develop.
+Because of this, Melissa had to confront her nerves and discovered that through careful preparation, she had all the tools that she needed to excel.

-“My time at Derby helped me build confidence, as well as resilience.
+“My time at Derby has helped to build confidence, as well as resilience.
 The anticipation of the challenge of the practical exam remained on my mind all year round.
-However I worked extremely hard to prepare, and when the practical exams came around, I found them manageable and I successful in passing each on.
-As such, I no longer focus on challenges in isolation and instead try to channel my energy to overcome challenges and achieve success.”
+Because of my preparations, when the practical exams came around, I found them manageable and was able to pass every single one of them.
+As such, I no longer focus on challenges in isolation and instead try to focus my energy on the benefits of overcoming those challenges.”

-Melissa’s top tip for other students looking to succeed with their studies and personal development is to be extremely organised - utilising calendars and diaries, so they can visualise their availability and block out specific timeslots for studying and revision, whilst creating a balance with social activity.
+Melissa’s top tip for other students to succeed in their studies is to utilise calendars and diaries, so they can visualise their availability and block out specific timeslots for studying and revision.
 Melissa found that this method enabled her to get ahead of deadlines and factor in time to take breaks, supporting her wellbeing and mental health.

 Melissa’s outstanding achievements and dedication to her studies led to her obtaining the Dean’s Award in the second year of her law degree, as well as a first-class honours overall.